scikit-learn/enhancement_proposals/slep001/discussion.rst

 readability of the code easier.

 * Name of the object (referred in the docs):
+  - TransModifier
   - TransformPipe
   - PipeTransformer
-  - TransModifier

 * Method to fit and apply on training
+  - fit_modify
   - fit_pipe
   - pipe_fit
   - fit_filter
-  - fit_modify

-* Method to apply on new data (not always available)
+* Method to apply on new data
+  - trans_modify
   - transform_pipe
   - pipe_transform
-  - trans_modify

 Benefits
 .........